AlexanderBekrenev/seq-forwarder-linux/README.md

 # Seq Forwarder (fork for Linux)

 This fork is made to support launching a Seq Forwarder under Linux as a service.
+And also added support for correct span/activity forwarding.
-A description of the changes made to the main code can be found in the [file](deb/README.md).
+A description of the changes made to the main code can be found in the [deb/README](deb/README.md) file.
 Below is the original text of the Seq Forwarder description.

 ---